 biography

-Sharnic holds a PhD and an MPhil in Applied Psychology with a concentration in Economics from New York University (NYU), a BS in Economics from Shiv Nadar University, and a Master's from University College London (UCL).
+Sharnic holds a PhD in Applied Psychology with a concentration in Economics from New York University, a BS in Economics from Shiv Nadar University, and a Master’s degree from University College London.
 Before his doctoral studies, he was a Research Associate at J-PAL South Asia.
-He has consulted for organizations such as the World Bank, the Jacobs Foundation, J-PAL South Asia, and the International Institute of Impact Evaluation (3ie), contributing to research on education systems, learning losses, and behavioral responses to information.
+He has consulted for organisations such as the World Bank, the Jacobs Foundation, J-PAL South Asia, and the International Initiative for Impact Evaluation (3ie), contributing to research on education systems, learning losses, and behavioural responses to information.